kingsloi/philips-brothers-docs/inventory/Inventory.md

 * Click `Save`

 ## Deleting an Inventory Item

+__Note: The inventory will deleted permanently and not recoverable.__

 Any media (images/files) associated to an inventory item will be permanently deleted.

 Deleting an inventory item which has children inventory applied to it will **not** delete any child inventory item.
-Instead, any children inventory will be reassigned as normal (non-child) inventory items.
+Instead, any children inventory will be reassigned to the `Uncategorized` category.

 To delete an inventory item:
 * Navigate to {{ book.url }}/admin/inventory/home.